StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge-Privacy-Settings.md

 #### Manage and delete cookies and site data
 - Block third party cookies: On
 - Preload pages for faster browsing and searching: Off

+#### Site permissions
+- Ads > Block on sites that show intrusive or misleading ads: On